-week 12 Lorentz group; spin (not included in the final)
+week 12 Lorentz group; spin

 (a) We now loose compactness: even though the SO(1,3) Lorentz invariance group of the Minkowski space symmetries is not compact, its Lie algebra still closes, as for the compact SO(4).

 (b) $SO(4) \simeq SU(2) \otimes SU(2)$ correspondence leads to the Minkowski 4-dimensional space not being fundamental either - all irreps of the Lorentz group are built from combinations of 2-dimensional complex vectors, or spinors.